victoriahodges/hotel_reservation_system/README.md

 ### Customers

-- [ ] Add guest details at booking time (currently a guest must be created before creating a reservation)
+- [x] Add new guest details at booking time (currently a guest must be created before creating a reservation)
 - [ ] Allow multiple rooms per booking

 ### Invoicing